Tutorial 18: Colormaps

 - If you modify a colormap, the changes will be applied to all the figures, saved in your user preferences and available the next time you start Brainstorm.

 Standard color arrays

 A colormap is an array of colors that are indexed and then mapped to values.
 It is represented by a [Nx3] matrix, where N is the number of colors available in it.
 Each color is coded with three values corresponding its relative levels of red, green and blue.
 In Matlab, the colors are coded between 0 and 1.
 To get an example, type "jet" in the Matlab command window, you will get the default values for the "jet" colormap.

 We offer two ways of creating this array of colors in Brainstorm: you can use standard color arrays (modulated in contrast and brightness) or define your own.

-Colormap name: The standard colormaps are referred to with names (bone, grey, jet, rwb, etc).
+Colormap name: The standard colormaps are referred to with names (bone, gray, jet, rwb, etc).

 Pick a different color set in the menu to update all the figures with similar data types.

 Brightness: Moves the center of the color array up and down.
 Example values: -80, 0, +80.

 The term "brightness" is not well adapted for rbw, jet or hsv.
 It makes more sense for colormaps with only one tint that varies in intensity, such as the gray colormap.
 We use it here for lack for a better word.